 This will certainly improve the Excel speed and help you to come out of the Excel lagging problem with ease.

 5. Avoid Using the Entire Column/Row as Reference

 If you have a bad habit of using the whole row or column as a reference, then you should get rid of it as soon as possible.
 Otherwise, you will probably go through the performance issue in your Excel.

 6. Disable Excel Add-ins

-No doubt, the Excel Add-Ins are helpful, but sometimes, they slow down Excel and then, Excel leads to freezing and crashing.
+No doubt, the Excel Add-Ins are helpful, but sometimes, they slow down Excel, and then, Excel leads to freezing and crashing.
 That's why it is better to disable the entire Excel Add-ins.
 To do this, move to "File">" Options">" Add-Ins".

 That's all on how to come out of the Excel running slow problem.
 Here are probable methods that can fix the problem.
 No doubt, it is very annoying when your Excel speed becomes slow, but still, there are a lot of ways that can aid you to resolve the problem.
 And if in any case your Excel file gets corrupted or damaged, then you can use Stellar Excel Repair software that can restore everything from a damaged file to the new one.
-As it is a free tool and thus, give a try to it and you will get to know how powerful it is to fix all Excel problems.
+As it is a free tool and thus, give it a try and you will get to know how powerful it is to fix all Excel problems.